COST - European Cooperation in Science & Technology

 - building capacity by connecting high-quality scientific communities throughout Europe and worldwide;

-- providing networking opportunities for early career investigators;
+- providing networking opportunities for investigators at all career levels;

 - increasing the impact of research on policy makers, regulatory bodies and national decision makers as well as the private sector.

 Through its inclusiveness, COST supports integration of research communities, leverages national research investments and addresses issues of global relevance.

 As a precursor of advanced multidisciplinary research, COST plays a very important role in building a European Research Area (ERA).

 It anticipates and complements the activities of the EU Framework Programmes, constituting a “bridge” towards the scientific communities of COST Inclusiveness Target Countries.
 It also increases the mobility of researchers across Europe and fosters the establishment of scientific excellence.

 COST projects or “Actions” are networks centred around nationally funded research projects in fields that are of interest to at least seven COST countries.
 The Actions are open to all researchers (industrial and academic).
 COST is committed to excellence and inclusiveness.
 Actions must include a 50/50 split between established members and ‘Inclusiveness Target Countries’, full gender balance and academics at a variety of career stages.

 COST does not directly fund any research but provides support to coordinate projects.
 COST is supported by the EU Framework Programme for Research and Innovation, Horizon Europe.
 The funding is provided via a yearly grant agreement to support networking activities such as: meetings, workshops, conferences; short term scientific mission; training schools; and publications.